Jayshil/planetary-dynamics/README.md

 # planetary-dynamics
-TO study the numerical analysis of planetary dynamics
+To study the numerical analysis of planetary dynamics